DevOpsPlatform/Phase-2/kubernetes/single-node-cluster/minikube.md

 ### Install docker.

-Launahc an EC2 ubuntu instance.
+Launahc an EC2 ubuntu instance(t2.medium).
 And connect to it, then install docker.

     sudo -i